 Encoding And Delivery Burns Valuable Time

-For example, you must go through an iTunes approved aggregator.
+For example, you must go through an iTunes-approved aggregator to get your movie onto iTunes.
 At this point, you have two options.
-You can either work with an aggregtor directly.
-Or you will need to work with a sales agent, distributor or a distribution service who has a relationship with the aggregator.
+You can either work with an aggregator directly.
+Or you will need to work with a sales agent, distributor, or distribution service that has a relationship with the iTunes-approved aggregator.

-The aggregator will then compile and deliver your movie source file and assets (artwork, closed captions, metadata, et al) to an iTunes approved encoding house.
-Once there, your movie will go through a process whereby each frame of your movie is carefully scrutinized to make sure it passes quality control.
+The aggregator will then compile and deliver your movie source file and assets (artwork, closed captions, metadata, et al.) to an iTunes-approved encoding house.
+Once there, your movie will undergo a process whereby each frame of your film is carefully scrutinized to ensure it passes quality control.

 The truth is, nobody cares about your movie more than you.
 Even your most enthusiastic fans are dealing with a gazillion other life distractions.
-And the longer you wait to get your movie seen and selling, the more you run the risk of losing touch with your audience.
+And the longer you wait to see your film and sell, the more you risk losing touch with your audience.